 Cold Brew Coffee is extremely popular.
-In fact, it’s one of the longest standing ‘trends’ the coffee industry has seen ever.
-We think it is here to stay and although we make the MOST incredible cold brew coffee concentrate ourselves, we thought some of our readers might want to try making cold brew coffee at home.
-We’d also like to go over some fun facts about cold brew coffee you might not have known like;
+In fact, it’s one of the longest standing trends the coffee industry has ever seen – we think it is here to stay.
+Our Master Roaster weighs in on how to make really strong cold brew and thought some of our readers might want to try making cold brew coffee at home.
+Learn about some cold brew facts, you might not have known like;

 What is the difference between cold brew and regular coffee?

 Is cold brew stronger than regular coffee?